Dmytro Klyachkivsky

 Dmytro Semenovych Klyachkivsky (Дмитро Семенович Клячківський; 4 November 1911 – 12 February 1945), also known by the pseudonyms Klym Savur, Okhrim, and Bilash, was a commander of the Ukrainian Insurgent Army (UPA) and the first head-commander of UPA-North.
-He was responsible for the ethnic cleansing of Poles from Volhynia.
+He was responsible for the massacres of Poles in Volhynia and Eastern Galicia, which killed around 100,000 Polish people and have been recognized by Poland as a genocide.

 Biography

-Klyachkivsky was born on 4 November 1911 in the city of Zbarazh, Galicia, Austria-Hungary (now Ukraine) as a son of a bank clerk.
-He completed his secondary studies and entered the law faculty of the Jan Kazimierz University in Lwow.
-A member of the Organization of Ukrainian Nationalists (OUN), he served in the Polish army and worked in the service sector in Stanisławów from 1934 until 1939 as chair of a committee of the Ukrainian sport organization Sokil in Zbarazh.
+Klyachkivsky was born on 4 November 1911 in the city of Zbarazh, then part of Austria-Hungary (now Ukraine) as a son of a bank clerk.
+His father, Semen Klyahkivsky, was a member of the Sich Riflemen until 1919, when he fell ill with typhus and died.
+His mother, Tekla, became a washerwoman in order to provide for the family after Semen's death, and two of the family's adult children migrated to Canada to work for the family.
+As a child, Klyachkivsky was a devout member of the Ukrainian Greek Catholic Church and sang in a church choir.

+Klyachkivsky completed his secondary studies and entered the law faculty of the Jan Kazimierz University in Lwów.
+From the mid- to late 1930s, Klyachkivsky began to be attracted to the Ukrainian independence movement, joining the Sokil youth group and the Narodna Torhivlia cooperative.
+He worked at the latter from 1935 to 1938.
+His interest in Ukrainian independence was encouraged by two former officers of the Sich Riflemen who were important in Zbarazh's community: D. Hamalai, a lawyer and leader of the Ukrainian Radical Party in Zbarazh, and V. Babiako, head of the local agricultural cooperative.
+A member of the Organisation of Ukrainian Nationalists (OUN), he served in the Polish Army.

-After the invasion of Poland, the Soviet Union occupied Eastern Poland.
+After the 1939 invasion of Poland, Galicia and Volhynia were annexed by the Soviet Union.
 The NKVD arrested Klyachkivsky in Lviv and sentenced him to death, which was commuted to 10 years of incarceration.
-He escaped from Berdychiv Prison in July 1941.
+He escaped from Berdychiv prison in July 1941.

 He was a member of the Directorate of the OUN in Lviv, the regional leader of OUN-B from January 1942, a member of the leadership of OUN and the first commander of the Ukrainian Insurgent Army from 1943 on.
 He was given the rank of major and made the regional commander of the UPA-North in 1944, and he briefly joined the People's Revolutionary Liberation Organisation, a left-wing group in Volhynia that was active the same year.